HY-sTeam/DSA4213-Project/details/README.md

 - **Remark**:  If you're done with that, proceed to do `pipenv run <page.py>` or `streamlit run <page.py>` to see the effect.

 ## Docker Testing
 As mentioned in the main `README.md`.
+Also, you would have to consider to clean your Docker environment by removing containers, images, volumes and caches relevant to this project to avoid system collapse.

 ## Errors
 - You may potentially encounter several errors upon testing. if you didn't do your own psql container but wish to test separate `.py`.
 Being redirected to port 8502, the webpage shows:
 1. *OperationalError* (app.py) because the psql port is not listening to the streamlit
 2. *ModuleNotFoundError* (pages/streamlit.py) because the imported filepath at the head of `.py` focusing only to Docker environment.
 3. *port not responding in your terminal* because the Docker is using streamlit at the same time.
 -